prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 For any substantial improvement, you'll have to wait for the next line of consoles.
 As you know, Sony and Microsoft waited many years between the PS3/Xbox 360 and the PS4/Xbox One.

 With PC, you have the ability to choose when, what, and how.
+Choosing your case is a perfect example.
+With so many options available, you can show your personality with the case you decide to house your parts with!

+For more information on cases, check out our guide on the [smallest ATX cases](/budget-pcs/smallest-atx-cases/)!

 ### PC Exclusives